UW General Studies

 Course goals and criteria

 General Studies Courses fall under three basic themes, which influence the goals of the courses being offered.
 When the General Studies committee reviews a new course proposal, we evaluate how and where the course falls under the themes.
 Many of our courses that are currently offered touch on all of the themes, but with stronger focus in one particular area.
-For a list of courses offered this quarter, please view the Time Schedule.

 Academic Transitions and Support